holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_styling.md

 If you are not familiar with CSS then the [W3 CSS School](https://www.w3schools.com/css/default.asp) is a good resource to learn from.
 You can also ask ChatGPT for help.
-It can often provide you with a HTML and CSS starting point that you can fine tune.
+It can often provide you with an HTML and CSS starting point that you can fine tune.

 ## A Layout with CSS Styling